 Students and Instructors are required to wear the School issued Student ID badge, and crest on your sleeve or front pocket that clearly identifies you as a student.

 Parking

 Parking is available to all students in the staff parking area.
-A monthly parking pass can be purchased at the parking ticket kiosks available in the parking lot.
-A credit card is required for this.
+A parking pass will be available for you, please see the Student Placement Coordinator on your first day to obtain your pass.